alienbrett/black_scholes/README.md

 # black_scholes
-a library encompassing common black scholes functions in vector form
+a library encompassing common black-scholes functions in vector form.
+The library intends to replicate the "bls*" series of functions of Matlab